louthy/language-ext/README.md

 * Improved lambda type inference
 * IObservable extensions

 It started out trying to deal with issues in C#, that after using Haskell and F# started to frustrate me.
-So what C# issues are we trying to fix?
+What C# issues are we trying to fix?
 Well, we can only paper over the cracks, but here's a summary:

 * Poor tuple support
 * Null reference problem